JRicardoCardona/Poverty-Level-Classification-Costa-Rica/README.md

 # Costa Rican Household Poverty Level Prediction

 This project aims to predict the poverty level of households in Costa Rica using machine learning techniques.
 The dataset used is from the Costa Rican Household Poverty Level Prediction competition hosted on Kaggle by the Inter-American Development Bank.
+This is an upload of the jupyter notebooks done, any code, analysis and results, can be found on them.

 ## Dataset